Traditional Casting: Leaving Physicians in the Dark

-The lack of visualization under a cast leaves physicians in the dark as to the condition of the skin and the degree of immobilization under the cast.
+The lack of visualization under traditional casts leave physicians in the dark as to the condition of the patient’s skin and the degree of immobilization under the cast.

 Bone fractures must be stabilized in proper alignment for proper healing.
 Physicians often choose to use fiberglass or plaster casts, over splints, to immobilize acute injuries, because they are protective and non-removable.
 However, there are some serious issues with this traditional form of immobilization, including hygienic aspects (such as the inability to clean and monitor the skin for reaction or infection) and mechanical aspects (variability in wrist/hand movement due to changes in edema).